voxpupuli/puppet-rabbitmq/REFERENCE.md

 Data type: `Boolean`

 Ensure that a repo with the official (and newer) RabbitMQ package is configured, along with its signing key.
-Defaults to false (use system packages).
+Defaults to true.
 This does not ensure that soft dependencies (like EPEL on RHEL systems) are present.
 It also does not solve the erlang dependency.
 See https://www.rabbitmq.com/which-erlang.html for a good breakdown of the different ways of handling the erlang deps.
 See also https://github.com/voxpupuli/puppet-rabbitmq/issues/788

-Default value: `false`
+Default value: `true`

 ##### <a name="-rabbitmq--service_ensure"></a>`service_ensure`